BigAnteater/KVM-GPU-Passthrough/README.md

 ***Install the drivers for your linux if your using nvidia:***

-If you haven't done so already; you can use this git repo here, ony works for ubuntu/debian, For fedora you will have to enable the non-free repos inside software and install the drivers from there, be sure to update and install the drivers from the terminal.
-Be sure to reboot after updating.
+If you haven't done so already; you can use this git repo here, only works for ubuntu/debian.

-Fedora/Redhat NVIDIA install:

-	sudo dnf update -y && sudo dnf install xorg-x11-drv-nvidia -y

 The Nvidia Drivers for APT based distros.